Edinburgh-Genome-Foundry/Examples/SeqSpace/README.md

     >test_seq
     AT,TG|TTC,TAA,GGG|T|

 The second line contains the sequence.
-The subsegments are separated by a separator character (`|` by default), and the sequence choices are separated by another character (`,`).
+The segments are marked by a separator character (`|` by default), and the sequence choices are separated by another character (`,`).
 The sequence ends with the separator character.